 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the period from the Fund's inception on June 8, 2020 to the fiscal year ended August 31, 2020, the Fund's portfolio turnover rate was 5% of the average value of its portfolio.
+For the fiscal year ended August 31, 2022, the Fund's portfolio turnover rate was 88% of the average value of its portfolio.